xBlade58/smart-meter-platform-page/specification/2_DataModel/README.md

 ## The components of the data model

 The different parts of the suggested subset are described in the next sub chapters.
+The data model is inspired by the Swedish Defence Platform.

 ### MeterReading

 The _MeterReading_ specifies a specific MeterReading from one _MeterIndividual_.
 This element MUST consists of an id and the reading time.
+It SHOULD also contain a faultCode to identify why the reading MAY not be correct.
+It is RECOMMENDED to follow [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339.html) for the reading time format.

 ### PropertyValue